PacificBiosciences/ccs/doc/ConsensusCore2-DesignAndImplementation/index.rst

 Computing the entire dynamic-programming matrices is prohibitively expensive in memory and CPU time, given the number and size of matrices we need to compute.
-Rather, we use a *banded dynamic programming* approach where we only compute and retain a high-scoring band in each matrix column; these bands should capture all of the plausible alignment paths describing how T induces R.
+Rather, we use an implicit *banded dynamic programming* approach where we only compute and retain a high-scoring band in each matrix column; these bands should capture all of the alignment paths describing how T induces R that significantly contribute to the probability mass of the likelihood function.

 Banding is presently performed "on the fly", as the matrix (alpha or beta) itself is filled.
 The column is filled, starting from the first